Luis-Nobrega/OOM-Mapping-layers/README.md

 - [Copernicus Browser](https://browser.dataspace.copernicus.eu)

 ## Features
-Allows to get satellite images from Sentinel2 and Sentinel3.
+It allows satellite images to be retrieved from Sentinel 2 and Sentinel 3.
 Processes irradiance bands to create images according to [Copernicus Browser](https://browser.dataspace.copernicus.eu) or referenced *academic papers*, when layers are L2 instead of L1.

 ## Needed packages
 Prior to running some packages have to be installed: